spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-pool.md

   Kubernetes layer impact all nodes, such as when upgrading to a different Kubernetes version.
 All nodes across all pools are sequentially repaved starting with the control plane.

-You can customize the repave time interval for all node pools except the master pool.
+You can customize the repave time interval for all node pools except the control plane node pool.
 The default repave time interval is 0 seconds.
 You can adjust the node repave time interval during or after cluster creation.
 If you need to modify the repave time interval post-cluster creation, follow the [Change a Node Pool](#change-a-node-pool) guide.

 :::info